ayush7083/future-khat/README.md

 5. Open a pull request.

 ### License
-© 2024 Laya Hun Khat.
+© 2024 Future Khat.
 All rights reserved.